 RPA Kids is currently provided at Bernice Mathews, Lincoln Park, and Stead Elementary.

 In the fall of 2015 a new model of RPA Kids was piloted at Stead and Lincoln Park.
-In the new format students attended 30 minutes of instrument instruction and 30 minutes of music note reading instruction.
-Stead Elementary RPAK site to offer cello instruction as well as violin.
+In the new format, students attended 30 minutes of instrument instruction and 30 minutes of music note reading instruction.
+Stead Elementary RPAK site offers cello instruction as well as violin.

 In 2008, the Reno Phil became Partners in Education with Bernice Mathews Elementary School.
 In 2009, the Reno Phil was awarded Contributor of the Year through the Washoe County School District’s “Team-Up” program for its RPA Kids program.